Skip to content

 What’s your final tip for keeping kitchen knives sharp?

-Dominiek: Always store your knives properly.
-Never toss them into a drawer where they can knock against other tools and dull the edge.
+hand!
+A quality knife lasts a lifetime when always stored properly.
+Never toss them into a drawer where they can knock against other tools and damage the edge.
 Use a knife block, a magnetic strip, or blade guards to protect them.
 And, of course, avoid cutting on hard surfaces like glass or marble—stick to wooden or plastic cutting boards.
+A combination of proper storage, regular honing, and sharpening with an Ardennes Coticule stone will keep your knives sharp and performing at their best.

 Ready to Keep Your Kitchen Knives Sharp?